Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Applications

 \subsubsection{Three-Photon Transport with Loop-Level Three-Body Interactions}

 In this subsection, we analyze the $\hat{T}^{(2)}$ contribution to the three-photon scattering amplitude, highlighting the structure and scaling of loop-level diagrams.
 The $\hat{T}^{(2)}$ term in Eq. (\ref{eq:expansion of T}) encompasses two distinct types of processes: (1) those containing one three-body interaction combined with one two-body interaction (Fig.~\ref{fig: three two diag} and~\ref{fig:two three diag}), and (2) those containing three separate two-body interactions (Fig.~\ref{fig:twotwotwo non pla diag}-\ref{fig:twotwotwo first diag}).
 As with Fig.~\ref{fig:crank}, all concatenated diagrams presented here are asymmetric with respect to photon exchange.
 Each diagram in Fig.~(\ref{fig:loop-level diagrams}) represents a class of diagrams that can be generated by permuting the photon labels on the right side.
 When calculating $\hat{T}^{(2)}$, we must sum over all possible permutations for each diagram.
 All diagrams in Fig.~\ref{fig:loop-level diagrams} are of order $\mathcal{O}(\beta^3)$ and feature loop structures, which necessitate loop momentum integration when computing the scattering amplitudes.
 Due to the complexity of the resulting expressions, we present the explicit form of $\hat{T}^{(2)}$ in Appendix~\ref{apx:loop order}.
-To conclude this section, we formally write down the two-photon and three-photon outgoing wavefunction below, in terms of the connectedness of the concatenated diagrams
+To conclude this section, we formally write down the two-photon and three-photon outgoing wavefunction below, in terms of the connectedness of the concatenated diagrams,

-where $\phi_2(x_1,x_2)$ are two-photon entangled wavefunction, corresponding to all the two-photon connected diagrams, represented by the diagrams like Fig.~\ref{fig:two photon once} and \ref{fig:two photon twice}. $\phi_3(x_1,x_2,x_3)$ is three-photon entangled wavefunction, corresponding to the leading-order three-photon diagrams in Fig.~\ref{fig:tree-level diagrams} and \ref{fig:loop-level diagrams}.
-Each $t_0^M$ describes the individual scattering photon represented by a line disconnected from the other photons.
+where $\phi_2(x_1,x_2)$ is the two-photon entangled wavefunction, including all two-photon connected diagrams with both photons transmitted through the entire ensemble, as shown in Figs.~\ref{fig:two photon once} and \ref{fig:two photon twice}.
+Here, $\phi_3(x_1,x_2,x_3)$ is the three-photon entangled wavefunction, corresponding to the leading-order three-photon diagrams shown in in Figs.~\ref{fig:tree-level diagrams} and \ref{fig:loop-level diagrams}, noting that all three photons are transmitted through the entire ensemble .
+Each $t_0^M$ describes an individual elastically scattered photon that is disconnected from the other photons.